 So what do retailers need to do to stay on top of their inventory for the busiest retail season of the year?
 They need to have full control over their holiday inventory at all times – before, during and after the holiday season.

-Step 1.
-Calculate how much stock you need
+1. Calculate how much stock you need

 Demand forecasting is the first step in getting your inventory ready for the holiday shopping crowd.
-You need to look at your historic sales data and any current trends to predict what will sell during the festive season, how much stock you will need and set your sales targets.
+You need to look at your historical sales data and any current trends to predict what will sell during the festive season, how much stock you will need and set your sales targets.

 Use your historic sales reports